Maipeoplesnn/arewa_sampl_repo/README.md

 # arewa_sampl_repo
-this repo is for learning python for data science
+-this repo is for learning python for data science -hello